Second Tier Sequencing

 Reduce False Positives in Your Newborn Screening Program

-By combining First Tier Newborn Screening on FDA-cleared SEEKER with Second Tier Sequencing, Baebies partners with public health labs to provide a complete solution to screening for lysosomal storage diseases.
+Combining First Tier Newborn Screening on FDA-cleared SEEKER with second tier testing gives you a complete solution to screening for lysosomal storage diseases.